 After Care and Follow-up

 New Directions is very involved in meeting the special needs of our children.
-Prenatal exposure to alcohol can cause a spectrum of disorders, one of which is fetal alcohol syndrome and thus assessments that identify learning disabilities, developmental delays and clinical and medical needs are provided during treatment.
-Family, individual and play therapy, activities that help them meet developmental milestones, as well as Mommy and Me bonding time are included in our program services.
-Education about alcohol- ism and addiction as a family disease is provided.
+Prenatal exposure to alcohol can cause a spectrum of disorders, one of which is fetal alcohol syndrome.
+Thus assessments that identify learning disabilities, developmental delays, and clinical and medical needs are provided during treatment.
+Family, individual, and play therapy, activities that help them meet developmental milestones, as well as Mommy and Me bonding time are included in our program services.
+Education about alcoholism and addiction as a family disease is provided.
 We facilitate parenting education and greater parent-child communication.
-School age children are afforded the opportunity to enroll in local Newport Mesa schools while younger children and infants attend our on site daycare program.
+School-age children are afforded the opportunity to enroll in local Newport Mesa schools while younger children and infants attend our on-site daycare program.

 Family Treatment Services

-Family involvement is essential in treating this disease and is an integral part of the recovery program.
+Family involvement is essential in treating this disease and is an integral part of the recovery program at our substance abuse clinic.
 Weekly family and multi-family group sessions are offered that include education and therapy as well as private family sessions.
 Family visitation is held on the weekends, and therapy dog Lola visits to bring cheer and healing to families.
-A free community family support group is also offered to families, regardless of having a patient enrolled at NDFW or not, on Thursday evenings.
+A free community family support group is also offered to families, regardless of having a patient enrolled at NDFW or other treatment centers, on Thursday evenings.

 At NDFW, we take pride in the level of individualized clinical care we offer to our community of women.
 Mental health and addiction often go hand in hand, which is why we offer such calculated and successive mental health services.
 If you have any questions or are struggling with addiction, please call us today.